wcj365/healthcare/prep_notes/online_session_04.md

 > A manner of accomplishing a task especially using technical processes, methods, or knowledge

 ## Culture and Technology (Yin and Yang)
+Introducing a book by Neil Postman (late NYU professor) [Technopoly: The Surrender of Culture to Technology] https://en.wikipedia.org/wiki/Technopoly

+Three phases of technological influence on culture
+- Tool-using cultures
+- Technocracies
+- Technopolies

 ## Evolution of Medical Technology
 - Mechanical/Electrical/Electronic